yui-mhcp/siamese_networks/README.md

 - It allows to use the model as a classification model more easily than the other method

 \* Note : after the `shared encoder` model, a `L2-normalization layer` seems to be really efficient to stabilize the model and improve performances

+### Difference between a `Siamese` network and a `Comparator` network

+A `Comparator` network is the general `Siamese` case where both encoders are different.
+Therefore, `Siamese Networks` are a special case of `Comparator` networks where both models are the same and share their weights.

+Example :
+- [Dense Passage Retrieval (DPR)](https://arxiv.org/abs/2004.04906) is a comparator network even if its 2 encoders are the same architecture, simply because their weights are different.
+- [CLIP](https://openai.com/blog/clip/) is by design a comparator network as its 2 inputs are different (image and text) so the 2 encoders are different.
+- `AudioSiamese` is a siamese network because it only has 1 encoder that encodes the 2 input audios.

 ### Advantages compared to a classical classifier